 This gap between political discourse and scientific evidence is glaring in ecologically fragile regions.
 A central question, both scientific and political, emerges: In contexts of accelerated ecological change, can agricultural credit still be considered an effective and legitimate lever for rural employability?
 In other words, is it capable of generating not only income, but also quality employment, while strengthening households' capacity to cope with and adapt to climatic shocks?

 This research focuses on an emblematic case of these tensions, the Logone Valley, a strategic transboundary area between Chad and Cameroon.
 This region constitutes the main rice production basin in Central Africa, historically considered Chad's "rice granary", contributing about 70% of national production (Lançon & Benz, 2011; Magrin, 2009).
+Recent assessments by the Chadian Ministry of Agriculture (2024) confirm that rice production in the valley has become increasingly erratic, with inter-annual yield variations exceeding 35% due to recurrent flood-drought cycles.
 Rice cultivation, practised in fully controlled irrigation perimeters and rainfed systems, is the dominant economic activity and a crucial source of seasonal employment.

 Historically, the Logone Valley has been marked by large state-led agricultural modernisation projects based on hierarchical interventionism and supervised credit.
 The subsequent disengagement of the state favoured the emergence of a fragmented financial landscape, where the supply of credit is often inadequate.
 Today, this region is bearing the full brunt of Sahelian climatic changes (irregular rainfall, drying up of the river, extreme floods and soil degradation).
 These upheavals lead to declining yields, rising production costs and growing food insecurity.
 Agro-pastoral conflicts are exacerbated as a result.
 Rice cultivation, a labour and water-intensive activity, is particularly vulnerable.